virtual-labs/exp-tables-in-html-iitd/experiment/postest.md

 C   &lt;th&gt;<br>
 D   None of the above

 Q2.
-Can we add width and height in &lt;table&gt; tag?
+We add width and height in &lt;table&gt; tag?
 State True Or False.<br>
 <b>A  True<br></b>
 B   False<br>